gchumillas-dart/server-communication-example/README.md

 # Server Communication Example

-A simple web application to view, edit, insert or delete items from a database table.
+A simple web application to view or update records from a database table.
+This application uses the Router Component to navigate through different views.

 # Introduction